-(i) Investigative Committee Meetings shall be held to promote the proper application of these Guidelines and to address matters including conduct by researchers in violation of research ethics, submissions from parties subjected to improper or unjust treatment, and disruptive conduct encountered by researchers themselves.
+(i) Investigative Committee Meetings shall be held to promote the proper application of this Code of Ethics and to address matters including conduct by researchers in violation of research ethics, submissions from parties subjected to improper or unjust treatment, and disruptive conduct encountered by researchers themselves.

-- (3) Dealing with conduct in violation of the Research Ethics Guidelines - (i) Any party who is aware of conduct which violates these Guidelines or is subjected to improper or unjust treatment can notify the Investigative Committee, attaching documentation and any other evidence related to the subject matter of the notification.
-The President of APU shall serve as the Chairperson.
+- (3) Dealing with conduct in violation of this Research Code of Ethics - (i) Any party who is aware of conduct which violates this Code of Ethics or is subjected to improper or unjust treatment can notify the Investigative Committee, attaching documentation and any other evidence related to the subject matter of the notification.
+The Pres ident of APU shall serve as the Chairperson.
 The Chairperson and committee members involved in the investigation shall give full consideration to ensuring that the party making the notification does not suffer any disadvantage. - (ii) The Chairperson shall undertake a careful examination of the matters contained in the notification, and if necessary enlist the cooperation of APU faculty members in related research fields to undertake an investigation of these matters.